Adamskoullos/Vue-JS-Guide/markDown-files/6-vue-crud.md

 Now we have the EditTask view that is being shown when a user clicks the edit icon with a task.
 Now we need to create the form template for the EditTask view.
 Here we will reuse the AddTask form template to start with.

-4. Alter the form so it pre-populates the existing values and then on submit save any changes to the data base and updates in the Home.View (tasks list)
+4. Alter the form so it pre-populates the existing values and then on submit save any changes to the data base and updates in the Home.view (tasks list)

 - Remove the existing submit handler and leave for now
 - Create data properties with initial empty strings so the `v-model` has two way data flow